Adjusted Plus Minus: Criticisms

 Adjusted Plus-Minus particularly struggles with small sample sizes and distinguishing statistical noise from long-term trends.
-It takes several seasons of data for APM to paint an accurate picture of a player's impact, and while single season data can be generated it often fails to pass the "laugh test," often mistaking auxiliary role-players for high impact stars over similar sample sizes.
+It takes several seasons of data for APM to paint an accurate picture of a player's impact, and while single season data can be generated, it often fails to pass the "laugh test," often mistaking auxiliary role-players for high impact stars over similar sample sizes.
 Because roster construction and a player's quality of play differ drastically over the course of several seasons, this can harm the overall efficacy of the metric.
 Additionally, this sample size restriction marginalizes the utility of the metric in determining candidates for league superlatives such as the often contentious and prestigious Most Valuable Player award.
-Even over large sample sizes the natural margin of error makes it difficult to distinguish the efficacy of role players from each other, though the separation high impact star players have from the pack makes them easy to distinguish.
+Even over large sample sizes, the natural margin of error makes it difficult to distinguish the efficacy of role players from each other, though the separation of high impact star players from the pack makes them easy to distinguish.
 The presence of star players can also create biases toward role players who spend a disproportionate amount of time on the court with them, viewing a particular player's performance as disproportionately productive due to the large scale impact of the star.
-APM also fails to impact for the impact of coaching and the synergistic effects of roster construction, ultimately making it more an indicator of player performance rather than talent level.
+APM also fails to account for the impact of coaching and the synergistic effects of roster construction, ultimately making it more an indicator of player performance rather than talent level.